api-platform/docs/schema-generator/getting-started.md

 The generator also supports enumerations generation.
 For subclasses of [`Enumeration`](https://schema.org/Enumeration), the generator will automatically create a class extending the Enum type provided by [myclabs/php-enum](https://github.com/myclabs/php-enum).
 Don't forget to install this library in your project.
 Refer you to PHP Enum documentation to see how to use it.
-The Symfon validation annotation generator automatically takes care of enumerations to validate choices values.
+The Symfony validation annotation generator automatically takes care of enumerations to validate choices values.

 A config file generating an enum class: